Doubly Linked List Data Structure

 -

-- Computer-Aided Design (CAD) software often requires complex undo-redo functionality.
+Multi-level Undo in CAD Software - Computer-Aided Design (CAD) software often requires complex undo-redo functionality.

 - Doubly linked lists can manage multiple levels of undo and redo operations.